phac-nml/irida/doc/user/user/pipelines/index.md

 Viewing pipeline results
 ------------------------

-You can view the outputs of a pipeline execution once a pipeline has completed:
+You can view or download the outputs of a pipeline execution once a pipeline has completed:

 ![Completed analysis listing.](images/completed-analysis.png)